Yinnk/FoodPlatform/docs/TestingPlan.md

 ### 4.1 How to Report a Bug
 **Tester Responsibility**:
 - If a test fails, the tester must gather relevant details (steps to reproduce, logs, screenshots, etc.) and report the issue.
-- The tester will open an issue in GitHub Issues or a similar issue tracker.
+- The tester will open an issue in GitHub Issues.
 - The issue should include:
   - A clear title
   - A detailed description
   - A priority level (Critical, Major, Minor)
   - Relevant attachments (e.g., logs, screenshots, videos)
-- **Examples**:
-  - Reporting a bug where the "Order Confirmation" pop-up does not display the restaurant name.
-(Requirement 5.2, **Section: Order Confirmation**)
-  - Reporting a bug where the "Clear" button on the Restaurant Page filters does not reset the filters.
-(Requirement 3.6, **Section: Restaurant Filter Functionality**)

 ### 4.2 Bug Triage
 - **Project Manager/Team Lead** will review the bug report and assign a priority:
   - **Critical**: Blocks a core feature of the app.
     - Example: The "Sign-In" button does not redirect to the Firebase authentication UI.
-(Requirement 1.11, **Section: Navigation Bar**)
   - **Major**: Impacts a significant feature but has workarounds.
     - Example: The "Order Now" button does not trigger the order confirmation prompt.
-(Requirement 4.9, **Section: Restaurant Pop-Up Information**)
   - **Minor**: Cosmetic or low-impact issue.
     - Example: The "No results" message is not displayed when no restaurants match the selected filters.
-(Requirement 3.11, **Section: Restaurant Filter Functionality**)
 - **Developer Assignment**: The issue will be assigned to the relevant developer for resolution.

 ### 4.3 Fixing the Bug
 - The assigned developer will reproduce the issue locally and work on the fix.
 - Once fixed, the developer will submit a pull request with the changes.
 - The changes will go through unit testing and integration testing again to verify that the bug is resolved and no new issues are introduced.
-- **Examples**:
-  - Fixing a bug where the "Cancel" button on the order cancellation page does not redirect to the successful cancel page.
-(Requirement 3.1, **Section: Successful Cancel Page**)
-  - Fixing a bug where the "Explore Now" button does not redirect logged-in users to the Featured Restaurants section.
-(Requirement 1.4, **Section: Home Page Introduction**)

 ### 4.4 Re-testing
 - The tester will verify the fix by rerunning the failed tests to confirm the issue is resolved.
 - The issue will be marked as closed once verified.
-- **Examples**:
-  - Re-testing the "Order Confirmation" pop-up to ensure it displays the restaurant name, pickup time, and success message.
-(Requirements 5.2, 5.3, 5.4, **Section: Order Confirmation**)
-  - Re-testing the Restaurant Page filters to ensure they dynamically update the restaurant display section.
-(Requirement 3.5, **Section: Restaurant Filter Functionality**)

 ---

 # Acceptance Testing Script